“Wish we could turn back time, to the good old days

 3. Stay Positive

 Have a ton of piled up work that’s stressing you out?
 Remember that staying positive can keep you from getting completely drowned in your stress.
 Studies have found that thinking positively releases chemicals in the brain that causes a reduction is stress and anxiety.
 It decreases cortisol levels and increases serotonin production which also allows your brain to function with higher productivity.
-If you’re
+If you’re in a stressful situation, take a ten minute break and give yourself a pep talk.
+It can boost your confidence to resolve the issue at hand.

 4. Eat Healthy